 Claude Desktop

-Claude Desktop lets you add custom MCP connectors through Organization settings.
+Claude Desktop lets you add custom MCP connectors.

 Claude (Cloud)

-Claude lets you add custom MCP connectors through Organization settings as well.
+Claude lets you add custom MCP connectors as well.

-For full details, see Connect to remote MCP Servers - Model Context Protocol.
+For full details, see Connect to remote MCP Servers - Model Context Protocol and Get started with custom connectors using remote MCP.

 Gemini CLI